Rim Fire: Closures and evacuations

+Affected areas of Yosemite National Park reopened on April 2, 2014.

+Environmental impacts

 The United States Forest Service made it their highest priority fire at the time because of the threat to local communities and its proximity to Yosemite National Park.
-Though Giant Sequoia trees, some of the biggest and oldest living things on Earth, are very fire-tolerant and need fire to reproduce, concerns rose as the fire approached them.
-Park officials set sprinklers to help protect nearby Sequoia trees, but the sprinklers were later removed and careful low-intensity prescribed burns were used.
+Though giant sequoia trees—some of the biggest and oldest living things on Earth—are very fire-tolerant and need fire to reproduce, concerns rose as the fire approached them.
+Park officials set up sprinklers to help protect nearby sequoia trees, but the sprinklers were later removed and careful low-intensity prescribed burns were used.
 Parts of the National Forest are used for grazing, and the blaze impacted 6 of 14 grazing allotments located within the fire perimeter where displaced cattle were scattered over a wide area.
 Smoke from the fire caused unhealthy air conditions in Reno, Nevada, and the Lake Tahoe area during the first week of the fire, forcing the cancellation of several outdoor events.
-School children were sent home due to smoky conditions as well.
-From Yosemite to the San Joaquin Valley, air quality reached unhealthy levels several times according to the National Weather Service.
+Schoolchildren were sent home due to smoky conditions as well.
+From Yosemite to the San Joaquin Valley, air quality reached unhealthy levels several times, according to the National Weather Service.
 Berkeley Tuolumne Camp, a family camp operated by the city of Berkeley, established in 1922, was burned to the ground.
 Nearby Camp Tawonga suffered some damage, including the loss of three buildings.
 Camp Mather, operated by the city of San Francisco, suffered minor damage, as did the San Jose Camp run by the city of San Jose.
+During Labor Day weekend, parts of Yosemite National Park are filled with thick smoke, pushing air quality indices to unhealthy levels and obscuring views.

+Aftermath

 Post-fire science

 The Forest Service and other scientists are currently studying the biological effects from the fire.
-There were 45 California spotted owl breeding sites within the Rim Fire perimeter on Forest Service land, and one year post-fire they had the highest-ever recorded occupancy rate for California spotted owls.
+There were 45 California spotted owl breeding sites within the Rim Fire perimeter on Forest Service land, and one year post-fire, they had the highest-ever recorded occupancy rate for California spotted owls.
 Spotted owl sites with 100% high-severity burn were occupied by pairs at the same rate as unburned sites.
-The Rim Fire contains many populations of rare California endemic flowers such as Clarkia australis and Clarkia biloba ssp. australis in places where plantation trees burned; these areas, however, are to be disturbed by planned thinning.
+The Rim Fire contains many populations of rare California endemic flowers, such as Clarkia australis and Clarkia biloba ssp. australis, in places where plantation trees burned; these areas, however, are to be disturbed by planned thinning.
 Researchers estimate that the Rim Fire burned nearly one-fifth of known great gray owl nesting sites, but post-fire surveys found no significant difference in owl detection at burned versus unburned sites.
-A study of how pre-fire forest conditions affected fire severity found that weather, time since the last fire, and shrub cover had strong positive associations with fire severity, and that under extreme weather conditions, as is often the case with fires that escape initial attack, large areas of high-severity fire are created even in fuels-reduced forests with restored fire regimes.
+A study of how pre-fire forest conditions affected fire severity found that weather, time since the last fire, and shrub cover had strong positive associations with fire severity and that under extreme weather conditions, as is often the case with fires that escape the initial attack, large areas of the high-severity fire are created even in fuels-reduced forests with restored fire regimes.